NealSavant/FoodTruckProject/README.md

 After taking the information, a main menu is presented where there are four options:

-  :List trucks
+  1. List trucks

-  :Get the average rating
+  2. Get the average rating

-  :Get information on the highest rated truck
+  3. Get information on the highest rated truck

-  :Quit program
+  4. Quit program

 ### Topics/Technologies Used